-As of 1 April 2022, 1034 food business were registered and operating in Midlothian.
-There has been a net year on year rise in food businesses from 2005 - 2021, see figure 2, and this continues to rise.
+As of 1 April 2023, 982 food business were registered and operating in Midlothian.

+From 2005 - 2023 there had been a net year on year rise in food businesses, see figure 2.
+The rate of increase has slowed since the pandemic.
+Within the year from April 2022 to March 2023, 112 food businesses ceased trading and 77 new food businesses registered.

 The majority of the food premises in the area are small to medium enterprises.
-Most of these businesses rely on regular contact from the Business Regulation Team for advice and guidance on the legal requirement for food and safety.
+Most of these businesses rely on regular contact from the Business Regulation Team for advice and guidance on the legal requirements for food and safety.

 There are 11 premises located in the area approved for the manufacture and supply of high risk products of animal origin to other food businesses and potentially national and international markets.
-A small number of businesses export to non-EU countries.
+A small number of food businesses export to non-EU countries.